Geoffrey Robertson QC has defended Salman Rushdie, he’s represented Julian Assange, and now he’s pushing for an Australian Bill of Rights.

 What impact has this legislation had on the UK legal system?

 For the most part, it’s been highly beneficial, as I explain in The Statute of Liberty.
 There are few “hard cases” now: judges can do justice according to basic humanitarian standards.

-There have been some clashes between freedom of speech and privacy, in which free speech came off badly, but otherwise the Bill of Rights has worked very well.
-Especially, in criminal cases, which are now more fair, and imbued with the “equality of arms” principle.
+There have been some clashes between freedom of speech and privacy, in which free speech came off badly, but otherwise, the Bill of Rights has worked very well.
+Especially, in criminal cases, which are now fairer, and imbued with the “equality of arms” principle.

 And lastly, you’ve just taken the time to reflect on your life and put it all down in words.
 Mr Robertson, what did you learn in the process in regard to the developments that have taken place both socially and legally over your lifetime?

 Nothing much.
 You just must do what you think is right at the time – years later, you may look back and take some pride over how your arguments have been accepted and have contributed to social progress, although equally you may in hindsight feel embarrassment about ever having advanced them.

 As a barrister, I am a taxi on the rank, up for hire by the good, the bad and the ugly, but I am a part of an adversary system that allows the law to make progress, and I can act pro bono for causes I believe are right.